kigster/sym/README.md

 ### Ruby API Conclusion

 Using `Sym`'s rich ruby API you can perform both low-level encryption/decryption, as well as high-level management of encrypted files.
-By using `Sym::MagicFile` and/or `Sym::Application` classes you can access the entire set of functionality expressed vi the CLI, described in details below.
+By using `Sym::FileCryptor` and/or `Sym::Application` classes you can access the entire set of functionality expressed vi the CLI, described in details below.

 <a name="cli"></a>
 ## Using `sym` with the Command Line